SuperStar Search Slovakia season 3: Divadlo

-In Divadlo where 100 contestants.
+In Divadlo, there where 100 contestants.
 The contestants first emerged on stage in groups of 9 or 10 but performed solo unaccompanied, and those who did not impress the judges were cut after the group finished their individual performances.
 22 contestants made it to the Semi-final.

 Semi-final

 22 semifinalists were revealed in September when the show premiered on screen.
 Eleven boys and eleven girls competed for a spot in the top 10.
-In three Semifinals the guys performed on Saturday and the girls on Sunday night.
-The following Monday the lowest vote getter from each gender got eliminated.
+In three Semifinals, the guys performed on Saturday and the girls on Sunday night.
+The following Monday the lowest vote getters from each gender were eliminated.